Sensei-CHO/HomeCloud/README.md

 Do you want to add xenial to juju? (y/n):y
 ```

+This code will add images metadata to juju in the `~/simplestreams`

 ### juju

 Now that the microstack cloud is up, we need to add it to juju